Healing From Being "The Other Woman"

 Affairs may not only involve secrets or sexual indiscretions.
 Sometimes other, more subtle elements are involved, including power dynamics and their roles in the affair.
 The person who began the affair may have more power in the relationship.
 They may struggle to split time between both partners and have to make choices between them, lie, or hide their actions.
 These behaviors can cause the "other woman" to feel left out, shameful, or unloved.

 Power dynamics may also come into play when the relationship occurs in specific settings.
 For instance, an affair between two people with different job titles can add an additional layer of power in the workplace.
 Suppose one of the people involved in the affair is considered the other's superior.
 In that case, their relationship may be against company policies and cause a situation where the non-superior feels they cannot consent.
-Consent is an essential part of relationships, and an unhealthy power dynamic can be abusive or harmful long term.
+Consent is an essential part of relationships, and an unhealthy power dynamic can be abusive or harmful in the long term.

 If you or a loved one is experiencing abuse, contact the Domestic Violence Hotline at 1-800-799-SAFE (7233).
 Support is available 24/7.